doecode/dev-test-repo/Metadata.md

 Send JSON metadata to be persisted in the back-end.
 This service persists the data in the *Saved* work-flow state.
 Returns metadata information in JSON format, if successful, with
 *code_id* value for reference.

-*When submitting a file or container via the API, it must be provided as a "file" or "container" multipart form parameter.*

 > Request:
 > ```html
 > POST /doecodeapi/services/metadata/save